 HISTORY

-The pecan is the only major tree nut native to North America.
-They can be traced back to the 16th century, originating in central and eastern North America.
-The term pecan comes from the Algonquin Native American words paccan or pakan, meaning a nut so hard it had to be cracked with a stone.
+The pecan is the only major tree nut that is native to North America.
+They can be traced back to the 16th century originating in central and eastern North America.

-In the mid-19th century, pecans began to be exploited commercially.
 The United States now produces about 80% of the world’s pecans.

 PRODUCTION

 Pecan trees can grow to over 100-feet tall and can live to be more than 1,000 years old.
-Because of their size, trees need to be planted with 35-ft. spacing between trees and eventually thinned to 50-ft. between the trees.
+Because of their size, they need to be planted with 35-ft. spacing between trees and eventually thinned to 50-ft. between the trees.
+Pecan trees thrive in full sunlight and in soil that is very fertile and deep.
+They are deeply rooted and require lots of water, especially during growing season.

+Pecan harvest occurs from mid October to November and even into December.
+For large scale organizations, mechanical tree shakers are used for harvest.
+The tree shakers are attached to the base of the tree and shake the tree causing the pecans to fall.
 Pecans lose their quality quickly after hitting the ground so it is essential to gather pecans very soon after shaking.
-Fresh pecans need to be air-dried 2-3 weeks before storing in cool, dry, protected locations.
-If they are stored for more than a month, sometimes they are frozen.
+Fresh pecans need to be air-dried two to three weeks before storing.
+They are stored in cool, dry protected locations.
+If they are stored for more than a month, they are sometimes frozen.

 PRODUCTS